TimothyMee/steem-sport/README.md

 - cd into directory
 - Run "Composer update" in command line
 - Copy .env.example to a new file .env
-- Edit database configuration in .env, change
+- Edit database configuration in .env

-DB_DATABASE=

-DB_USERNAME=

-DB_PASSWORD=
+- Run "npm run dev"

-- Run php artisan migrate
+- Run "php artisan migrate"

 #### Usage
 Run "php artisan serve" to run on the default port 8000 or "php artisan serve --port=*** " to run on your preferred port.